dalbay/MongoDB-with-Mongoose-Tutorial/README.md

   }
 };
 ```
-Add a new route to tourRouters.js:
+Add a new Route to tourRouters.js:
 ```JavaScript
 // create a new route for matching and grouping
 	router.route('/tour-stats').get(tourController.getTourStats);